bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Module Challenge

-In the [Module 03 Challenge](../../01-Class-Content/03-JavaScript/02-Challenge), students will modify starter code to build a password generator using JavaScript for this week's Challenge.
+In the [Module 03 Challenge](../../01-Class-Content/03-JavaScript/02-Challenge), students will modify JavaScript starter code to build a password generator.
 This app will run in the browser and feature dynamically updated HTML and CSS, powered by the JavaScript code that students create.
-It will also feature a clean, responsive user interface, ensuring compatibility with multiple screen sizes.
+It will also feature a clean, responsive user interface to ensure compatibility with multiple screen sizes.

 Students must know how to implement the following skills in order to succeed in this week's Challenge: